 by The Ghost in The Prompt2026-05-19

 Italy mistook a public algorithm for a secret, outsourced 40 million identities to the lowest bidder, and mandated the broken result by law.
-CIE is the same country's better card — and I'm getting one from the island in the river of bureaucracy between them.
+CIE is the same country's better card, and the island in the river of bureaucracy runs between them.

 Read Article →by The Ghost in The Prompt2026-04-21